 “If your therapy is trying to stop degeneration and help restore balance to the unhealthy environment causing cartilage degeneration, than adipose (tissue) is the way to go,” says Dr. Diego Correa, an assistant professor at the University of Miami’s Miller School of Medicine, researcher of adult stem cell biology and keynote speaker at the Interventional Orthobiologics Foundation 2020 symposium.

-GID’s therapy is the first cell therapy for osteoarthritis to meet study endpoints using autologous stromal cells from adipose tissue, in an FDA-approved, multi-site, randomized, placebo-controlled Phase IIb clinical trial.
-A Phase III trial is starting soon placing GID on track to provide the first potential FDA-approved therapeutic option for osteoarthritic knees.
+GID’s therapy is the first cell therapy for osteoarthritis to meet study endpoints using autologous stromal cells from adipose tissue, in a multi-site, randomized, placebo-controlled Phase IIb clinical trial.
+A pivotal / Phase III trial is starting soon.

 “GID BIO is years ahead of others trying to develop similar therapies in terms of data and results,” says Gerard Malanga, founder of New Jersey Sports Medicine, LLC, and president of Interventional Orthobiologics Foundation.